Do Hydrogen Peroxide Trays Help Gum Disease? Perio Protect Explained

 Gum disease can cause and worsen a variety of critical health conditions that affect the entire body.

 If you have harmful bacteria residing in your mouth, they have the potential to duplicate and pump out toxins to the rest of your body, putting you at risk for heart conditions like heart disease, heart attacks and coronary artery disease2, as well as other conditions like respiratory disease3, rheumatoid arthritis4, stroke2, Alzheimer’s5, preterm birth and low birth weight6, and problems controlling blood sugar in diabetes7.
-In fact, a study published in the Journal of the National Cancer Institute revealed that severe gum disease can even increase cancer risk by 24 percent.8

 “Once harmful bacteria enters your bloodstream, it can go all throughout your body.
 We want to make sure that your body is able to kill off those bacteria before they become a problem in high populations inside your mouth.” - Katy, Registered Dental Hygienist, Alpers Family and Cosmetic Dentistry

-Fortunately, gingivitis and gum disease can be reversed, if it is treated early enough!
-The good news is there is something you can do at home to reduce the levels of harmful bacteria in your mouth and prevent these greater systemic health issues from developing.
 Our Scottsdale dental office takes a preventive approach to your oral health, and we have several tools in our arsenal to combat harmful bacteria levels in your mouth so that you can achieve optimal overall health as well.
-One of these tools is a simple, non-invasive and effective at-home tray therapy treatment called Perio Protect.
+One of these tools is a simple, non-invasive and effective at-home tray therapy treatment.
+Its secret weapon?
+Hydrogen peroxide.

 Perio Protect kit with trays and gel for at-home use